Apply for your marriage green card with top-rated lawyer support.

 If you’re looking to sponsor a spouse or family member for a green card, it is important to understand your responsibilities as a financial sponsor and the specific government requirements you must meet.
 More information on financial sponsorship can be found in Boundless’ guide here.
 Do you or your spouse meet the requirements for financial sponsorship?
 You can check your eligibility through Boundless.
-For the flat rate of $995, Boundless helps you complete your entire marriage-based green card (spousal visa) application — including all required forms and supporting documents, and an independent attorney review.
+Starting at $995, Boundless helps you complete your entire marriage-based green card (spousal visa) application — including all required forms and supporting documents, and an independent attorney review.
 Learn more, or start your application.

 INCOME REQUIREMENTS FOR FAMILY-BASED VISAS

 In order to sponsor a spouse or family member for a green card, you must be able to demonstrate a minimum annual income based on your household size.
 The most common minimum annual income required to sponsor a spouse or family member for a green card is $22,887.
 Here is a breakdown by household size:

 |2022 Minimum Annual Income Requirements for Most Sponsors: 125% of Federal Poverty Guidelines|

 |Number of people in your household (including yourself and your spouse)*||For sponsors in the 48 contiguous states, D.C., and U.S. territories||For sponsors in Alaska||For sponsors in Hawaii|

 To determine the minimum annual income for your specific situation, it is important to accurately calculate your household size.
 To calculate the number of people in your household, you must include: